LoveTok

 }

-, which escapes single quotes, double quotes, backslashes an null bytes.
-However, the getTime
+This format is sanitized with addslashes, which escapes single quotes, double quotes, backslashes an null bytes.
+However, the getTime method inserts the contents of format inside the following PHP code:

 $time = date("<format>", strtotime("<prediction>"));

-The above code is interpreted with eval
+The above code is interpreted with eval, and we have control over format.

 Solution

 We must find a way to inject PHP code in the above sentence.
-Our objective is to get Remote Code Execution, because the flag filename is randomized in entrypoint.sh
+Our objective is to get Remote Code Execution, because the flag filename is randomized in entrypoint.sh:

 #!/bin/bash